Natanim-I/prisoner-registration/README.md

 # prison
-A java program to manager prisoner information
+A java program to manage prisoner information